 See the story of how co-founders Mary Campos and Wayne Ford came together over 30 years ago to start the Brown And Black Forum.

 Because of Iowa’s disproportionately high rate of black male incarceration, Ford authored landmark legislation in 2008, which made Iowa the first state in the nation to require a minority impact statement with respect to both new criminal laws and state contracts.
 This landmark legislation was profiled by The Sentencing Project of Washington, D.C., and The National Law Journal.

 Ford has been inducted into numerous Halls of Fame including Rochester Community College’s Alumni Hall of Fame in 1994, Drake University’s Double-D award for athletics and civic involvement in 1995, Des Moines B’nai Brith Sports Hall of Fame in 2002, and the Iowa State African-American Hall of Fame in 2004.
 He has received Drake University’s Double-D award for athletics and civic involvement, and the Shining Star Award from the National Organization of Black Elected Legislative Women, an affiliate of the National Black Caucus of State Legislators (NBCSL).
-He also received the NBCSL Eagle Award for outstanding service to the organization in 2011 and he was appointed to Iowa’s Juvenile Justice Advisory Council and chair of its Disproportionate Minority Contact Committee in 2012.
+He received the NBCSL Eagle Award for outstanding service to the organization in 2011 and he was appointed to Iowa’s Juvenile Justice Advisory Council and chair of its Disproportionate Minority Contact Committee in 2012.
 In 2017, he co-founded the Unemployment and Outreach Subcommittee for the State of Iowa Workforce Development Department.
 He also received an honorary Doctor of Humane Letters degree from Drake University in 2018.

 Paula A. Martinez